Skip to Content

 Rosemead resident Jonathan Loc speaks in favor of the SGV Forward project.
 Image captured from Rosemead City Council livestream.

 The Rosemead City Council passed a motion to form a four-city subcommittee with Monterey Park, South El Monte and El Monte for the possible implementation of quick build bus rapid transit lanes on Garvey Avenue as part of the the regional SGV Forward project.
-While the motion succeeded, it was without controversy and misunderstanding.
+While the motion succeeded, it was not without controversy and misunderstanding.

 The city of Rosemead's boundaries, from Google Maps.